nismot/100-days-of-code/log.md

 **Today's Progress**: Still working througth the HTML portion of the Front End Development Certification.
 About 1/2 through it.

 **Thoughts** Still a lot of it is review.
 Struggling with staying focused on some of the things that I already know.
 Really wanting to get to the Responsive Design with Bootstrap.
 Haven't touch responsive design in a long time.
 Will continue to push through the HTML pieces.

+### Day 2: May 12, Tuesday

+**Today's Progress**: Working on the Basic JavaScript course.
+About half way through the HTML course.

+**Thoughts** Going to be switching between the HTML and JavaScript tutorials.
+HTML is more of review for me.
+JavaScripts is still something I never really picked up and should be more beneficial to do both.